 Housing and business development is a significant issue within the community of Market Bosworth and an issue o which there is a diversity of opinion.
 Bosworth Vision recognises the need to balance the requirement for sustainable development without compromising the essential and desirable characteristics of the town.

-Through public consultation and engagement with relevant stakeholders and other planning authorities the Neighbourhood Forum will establish an identifiable evidence based assessment of need for the future.
-The Neighbourhood Forum will prepare policies identifying projections in terms of amount of housing required, type of housing for example affordable, bungalow, house (size, type) and preferred locations.
+Through public consultation and engagement with relevant stakeholders and other planning authorities an identifiable evidence based assessment of need for the future will be produced.
+This will result in policies identifying projections in terms of amount of housing required, type of housing for example affordable, bungalow, house (size, type) and preferred locations.

 Business needs are more complex, with Education and Tourism being the two biggest employers.
 Manufacturing and engineering together with other smaller enterprises located on the Industrial Estate are also important in terms of employment and contribute significantly to the local economy as well as a part of local heritage.
-The Neighbourhood Forum feels that it is essential that all local businesses are consulted as part of the process.
+Bosworth Vision feels that it is essential that all local businesses are consulted as part of the process.